 All About Trees at The Arboretum

 Visit one of the most beautiful natural spaces on campus, the Arboretum!
 Students will walk through The Arboretum with a naturalist to learn about tree identification, disease, conservation, and biology.
 Only available in September, October, April and May due to weather conditions.

 The Gluten Project

 A short presentation on the Department of Food Science is followed by hands-on activities including a sensory test with gluten-containing and gluten-free bread.
 The differences in texture and structure are discussed in relation to the role gluten plays in cereal processing.
 Students will compare the properties of wheat flour to other cereal flours and discuss the negative perceptions gluten.
+Not available in May.

 Exploring Food Chemistry